yousseffdil/HtmlWidgetsRust/README.md

 **Solution:**

 1. Verify that the `widget/` folder exists next to the executable
-2. Make sure files have `.html` extension
+2. Make sure files have `.ytml` extension
-3. Check that HTML files are valid
+3. Check that YTML files are valid

-### ❌ "Error parsing HTML"
+### ❌ "Error parsing YTML"

 **Common causes:**